BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_trolls.md

 - **Roast 'em Slowly** `BRUTAL POWER ATTACK`

 If he wins a Fight, he may perform this attack as long as he is within 6" of a fire.
 Choose an enemy model involved in the Fight and place it is base contact with the fire.
-The model is immediately Set Ablaze.
+The model is immediately [Set Ablaze].

 </div>